 What is the purpose of session cookies?

 A website itself cannot track a user’s movement on its webpage and treats each new page request as a new request from a new user.
-Session cookies allow websites to recognize users within a website when they move between web pages.
+Session cookies allow websites to remember users within a website when they move between web pages.
 These cookies tell the server what pages to show the user so the user doesn’t have to remember where they left off or start navigating the site all over again.
 Therefore, without session cookies, websites have no memory.
-Session cookies are vital for an improved user experience on online shops and websites when the functionalities depend on users’ activities.
+Session cookies are vital for user experience on online shops and websites when the functionalities depend on users’ activities.

 What are session cookies examples?